AlexChittock/SimpleShortener/README.md

 It's simple.
 It *should* be fast.
 It *should* scale well.
 (I haven't benchmarked it)

-It comes in two flavours:
-1. A single configuration file for people who don't like copying lots of files.
-2. A configuration file and supporting files for people who like tidy code.

 ## Requirements
 * Openresty
 * <s>[nginx](http://wiki.nginx.org/Main)</s>